hardwario/website/content/use-cases/ultrasound.en.md

 full: true
 ---

 With a connected ultrasonic sensor, [CHESTER](/chester/) can measure distance - e.g., a water level or a gap between a solid object.
+You will get online data about measured distance or when the lower or upper limits are exceeded.

+Examples of projects:

+* Level measurement of rainwater sumps in apartment buildings
+* Level measurement in wells and cesspools
+* Silo fullness monitoring
+* Monitoring the level of emulsion tanks

+Thanks to its resistance to dust and water and temperature range, CHESTER is a suitable solution for demanding projects in the field of agriculture, forestry, water management and industry.

-The low power consumption and LPWAN connectivity allow deployment in places not covered by the GSM signal or power grid.
+Low consumption and LPWAN connectivity (NB-IoT, or LoRa) enable deployment even in places not covered by the GSM signal or power grid.